callysto/nbplus/README.md

 # nbplus

-A collection of classes and methods for Creators with intent to enable greater interactivity and visual aesthetic in Jupyter notebooks.
+A collection of classes and methods for Creators wanting greater interactivity and visual aesthetic in Jupyter notebooks.

 ## Getting Started